james-gould/james-gould/README.md

 - 99RON, a simple web tool helping you find premium fuel in the UK; currently under development.

 This repository also serves as a store for my [Visual Studio Snippets](https://github.com/james-gould/james-gould/tree/main/CodeSnippets).

-## 💖 Personal life

-- I'm a lifelong Honda enthusiast, currently driving a Civic Type R FK8 in Polished Metal Metallic.
-- I've got 3 British Shorthair cats that live with my fiancé and I.

 ## ✉️ Getting in touch